 We enter into agreements in the normal course of business with CROs and CMOs for clinical trials and clinical supply manufacturing and with vendors for clinical research studies and other services and products for operating purposes.
 We do not classify these as contractual obligations where the contracts are cancelable at any time by us, generally upon 30 days' prior written notice to the vendor.

 Milestone and royalty payments associated with our license agreements with Ipsen, Camurus and Takeda, have not been included as contractual obligations as we cannot reasonably estimate if or when they will occur.
-Under the terms of the Ipsen license agreement, assuming that setmelanotide is successfully developed, receives regulatory approval and is commercialized, Ipsen may receive aggregate payments of up to \$40.0 million upon the achievement of certain development and commercial milestones under the license agreement and royalties on future product sales and at December 31, 2021 there were \$31.0 million of remaining milestones that may be achieved and due to Ipsen at a future date.
-We expect to pay Ipsen a \$4.0 million milestone in 2022 upon our first commercial sale of IMCIVREE in the Europe.
-The majority of the aggregate payments under the Ipsen license agreement are for milestones that may be achieved no earlier than first commercial sale of setmelanotide.
+Under the terms of the Ipsen license agreement, assuming that setmelanotide is successfully developed, receives regulatory approval and is commercialized, Ipsen may receive aggregate payments of up to \$40.0 million upon the achievement of certain development and commercial milestones under the license agreement and royalties on future product sales and at December 31, 2022 there were \$27.0 million of remaining milestones that may be achieved and due to Ipsen at a future date.
+During 2022, we paid Ipsen a \$4.0 million milestone upon our first commercial sale of IMCIVREE in Europe.
+We do not expect to make additional milestone payments to Ipsen during 2023.
 In the event that we enter into a sublicense agreement, we will make payments to Ipsen, depending on the date of the sublicense agreement, ranging from 10% to 20% of all revenues actually received under the sublicense agreement.

-Under the terms of the Camurus license agreement, assuming that setmelanotide is successfully developed, receives regulatory approval and is commercialized, Camurus may receive aggregate payments of up to \$64.75 million upon the achievement of certain development and commercial milestones under the license agreement and royalties on future product sales and at December 31, 2021 there were \$63.5 million of remaining milestones that may be achieved and due to Camurus at a future date.
-We expect to pay Camurus a \$1.0 million milestone in 2022 upon the achievement of a development milestone.
-The majority of the aggregate payments under the Camurus license agreement are for milestones that may be achieved no earlier than first commercial sale of this formulation of setmelanotide.
+Under the terms of the Camurus license agreement, assuming that the weekly formulation of setmelanotide is successfully developed, receives regulatory approval and is commercialized, Camurus may receive aggregate payments of up to \$64.75 million upon the achievement of certain development and commercial milestones under the license agreement and royalties on future product sales and at December 31, 2022 there were \$62.5 million of remaining milestones that may be achieved and due to Camurus at a future date.
+We paid Camurus a \$1.0 million milestone in 2022 upon the achievement of a development milestone.
+We do not expect to make any milestone payments to Camurus during 2023.
+The majority of the aggregate payments under the Camurus license agreement are for milestones that may be achieved no earlier than first commercial sale of this weekly formulation of setmelanotide.

 Under the terms of the Takeda license agreement, assuming that RM-853, is successfully developed, receives regulatory approval and is commercialized, Takeda may receive aggregate payments of up to \$140.0 million upon the achievement of certain development and commercial milestones under the license agreement and royalties on future product sales.
 The majority of the aggregate payments under the Takeda license agreement are for milestones that may be achieved no earlier than first commercial sale of the RM-853.
+We have notified Takeda that we have halted development activities related to RM-853.
+We do not expect to make milestone payments to Takeda during 2023 or for the foreseeable future.

-Based on our current development plans as of December 31, 2021, potential payments due to third parties, during the next 12 months from the filing of this Annual Report are estimated to be approximately \$5.0 million in commercial and development milestones, in connection with our license agreements.
-These milestones generally become due and payable upon achievement of such milestones or sales.
+Based on our current development plans as of December 31, 2022, we do not expect to make payments to third parties, during the next 12 months from the filing of this Annual Report.
+Milestones generally become due and payable upon achievement of such milestones or sales.
 When the achievement of these milestones or sales have not occurred, such contingencies are not recorded in our financial statements and are excluded from the table below.